bigwestern/huge-theme-everyword/README.md

-# Hemingway2
+# Everyword

-Hemingway2 is a really minimal blog theme for hugo.
+The intention of this theme is to support a new content type called epigrams.
+The underlying css framework is bulma.

 ## Getting Started